 We’ve discussed contracts at length in my previous article, so do go and read the full details on paperwork there.

 You NEED to have a written agreement about what you’re going to make, when the deadline is, how much it costs and so on.
 As one Trading Standards officer said to me, “The contract is the who, what, when, where, why.”
 All the details of the order go here with both yours and the client’s signature, so that everything’s firm.
-Your local business support service can help you to make it legal and binding (there's one somewhere in your country that'll give you free advice, such as Business Link in the UK.
+Your local business support service can help you to make it legal and binding (there's one somewhere in your country that'll give you free advice.
 It's in your country's economic interests to help you make your business a success, and you'll find that there are plenty of organisations falling over themselves to help you!)

 It also doesn’t hurt to have the client also sign a simple receipt on delivery stating that the item is what they wanted, that it fits and is in perfect condition.
 This reduces the likelihood of inappropriate attempts to return the item.